Preserving your work

 source: https://diataxis.fr/

-Your potential audience(s) for your documentation can be a future collaborator, an external researcher with no direct insight on your work, a potential user of a tool you developed?
+Your potential audience(s) for your documentation can be a future collaborator, an external researcher with no direct insight into your work, or a potential user of a tool you developed.

 Prompts